ax1/a1-notify/README.md

 Steps:
 - enable 2fa in the account
-- create an app password
+- create an app password (go to google account and type "app password" in the search bar)
+- add env variables EMAIL_USER="aaa@bb.com" EMAIL_APP_PW="asdadadad"

 ## Usage